lavumi/grpc-server-client/README.md

-# gRPC GameServer
+# gRPC Server and Client
-Game Server made by gRPC
+Server made by gRPC

 ## Installation